parasbajaj/hello-world/README.md

 first project

-Hi, my name is pasras and this is my first git hub project.
+Hi, my name is paras and this is my first git hub project.